requestly/requestly/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## Special Mentions
-A big shoutout to these amazing Open Source Projects hat have helped make Requestly possible.
+A big shoutout to these amazing Open Source projects that have helped make Requestly possible.
 - [rrweb](https://github.com/rrweb-io/rrweb)